BLCM/bl3mods/Apocalyptech/README.md

   corrected.
 - `2019-10-22_-_10-year-anniversary-event-4_-_mayhem_on_twitch.txt` - This
   is the Week 4 event, as sent by GBX itself.
-- `better_mayhem_on_twitch.txt` - This is a better (ie: OP and cheaty) version of the Week 4 event, which buffs up XP gains even more in Mayhem modes, and increases Anointed parts on drops even more (including in non-Mayhem).
-All drops in Mayhem 3 should be Anointed.
-This completely omits all of the Mayhem modifier statements and Twitch integration stuff from the vanilla Week 4 event, since I don't really care about those.

 ## BL3 versions of some of my BL2/TPS mods